Les Invalides

-The Hôtel des Invalides (/fr/; lit.
-'House of Invalids'), commonly called les Invalides (/fr/; lit. 'the Invalids'), is a complex of buildings in the 7th arrondissement of Paris, France, containing museums and monuments, all relating to the military history of France, as well as a hospital and an old soldiers' retirement home, the building's original purpose.
-The buildings house the Musée de l'Armée, the museum of the Army of France, the Musée des Plans-Reliefs, and the Musée d'Histoire Contemporaine.
+The Hôtel des Invalides (/fr/; House of Invalids), commonly called Les Invalides (/fr/; lit. 'the Invalids'), is a complex of buildings in the 7th arrondissement of Paris, France, containing museums and monuments, all relating to the military history of France, as well as a hospital and an old soldiers' retirement home, the building's original purpose.
+The buildings house the Musée de l'Armée (the museum of the Army of France), the Musée des Plans-Reliefs, and the Musée d'Histoire Contemporaine.
 The complex also includes the Cathedral of Saint-Louis-des-Invalides, the national cathedral of the French military.
-It is adjacent to the Royal Chapel known as the Dôme des Invalides, the tallest church building in Paris at a height of 107 metres.
+It is adjacent to the Royal Chapel known as the Dôme des Invalides, the tallest church building in Paris at a height of 107 m.
 The latter has been converted into a shrine to some of France's leading military figures, most notably the tomb of Napoleon.